file-format/Docs/en/3d/glb-to-stl.md

  * Java
  * Python

-This variety of support for different programming languages gives you the opportunity to convert GLB to FBX in any of these languages.
+This variety of support for different programming languages gives you the opportunity to convert GLB to USDZ in any of these languages.

 ## Convert GLB to STL in .NET, Java, C++ and Python